 What you need to know about coronavirus

-The coronavirus, a new respiratory disease likened to SARS and MERS, is a health emergency in China, but here on Cape Cod, you have a much greater chance of coming down with one of the more likely winter culprits, according to David Pombo, MD, medical director of infectious disease at Cape Cod Healthcare.
+The coronavirus, a new respiratory disease likened to SARS and MERS, is a health emergency in China, but here on Cape Cod, you have a much greater chance of coming down with one of the more likely winter culprits, according to David Pombo, MD, Medical Director of Infection Prevention at Cape Cod Healthcare.

 “Right now, if you are living on Cape Cod, your chances of dying from the flu are much higher than your chances of dying from the coronavirus,” said Dr. Pombo.

 People living in Massachusetts are unlikely to acquire the coronavirus at this time, unless they have visited China within the last 30 days, he added.
 The five people in the United States who have the coronavirus recently visited the epicenter of the disease, Wuhan, China.

 “People traveling to and from China need to take precautions,” he said.
 “There are now worldwide travel restrictions for people in China.
 People living on the Cape do not need to be concerned about getting the coronavirus at this time.”

 Dr. Pombo is much more concerned about the flu, which is prevalent in this region currently.

 “It is not too late to get your flu vaccine.
 About 35,000 Americans die from influenza each year, and most of them were unvaccinated,” he said.

 The best way to keep from getting any virus is to follow good hand-washing practices, he said.
 Patients at Cape Cod and Falmouth hospitals who have respiratory illnesses are asked to wear masks to help prevent the spread of diseases.

 While the outbreak in China has yet to be called an international public health emergency, it is in the news.
 Here’s what you need to know about the coronavirus: